 SSL certificate come in three different types which are different from each other in level of validation.
 Those three types are:

-The Domain Validation (DV) certificate usually come in the free category, and it is best suitable for smaller and more personal sites like blogs.
-On the other hand, all three DV, OV and EV certificates come in paid category that are meant for more giant corporations like Banks, Financial institutions and big e-commerce such as Amazon, Snapdeal and many more that often need a higher level of validation.
+The Domain Validation (DV) certificate usually comes in the free category, and it is best suitable for smaller and more personal sites like blogs.
+On the other hand, all three DV, OV and EV certificates come in paid categories that are meant for more giant corporations like Banks, Financial institutions and big e-commerce such as Amazon, Snapdeal and many more that often need a higher level of validation.

 Free Certificate issuing authorities usually do not provide installation support with a free certificate.
-On the other hand, paid certificates offer direct technical support with troubleshooting assistance if there is something goes wrong with the installation.
+On the other hand, paid certificates offer direct technical support with troubleshooting assistance if there if something goes wrong with the installation.

 The free certificate provides no warranty if anything goes wrong due to the flaws in the authentication process.
-But Premium certificates provide warranty and this warranty is like business insurance which provides compensation against any damage to the business resulting from mis issuance of a certificate.
-The different certificate provides different warranty; it may range from $5000 to $1 Million.
+But Premium certificates provide a warranty and this warranty is like business insurance which provides compensation against any damage to the business resulting from mis issuance of a certificate.
+The different certificate provides different warranty; they may range from $5000 to $1 Million.

 All paid certificates are compatible with most popular servers like Apache, MS Exchange, cPanel etc. Whether it is a self-managed or dedicated server.
-Although a free SSL certificate has less compatibility, sometimes it is limited to few servers.
+Although a free SSL certificate has less compatibility, sometimes it is limited to a few servers.

+#6.
 Level of Trust